lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 Keyword assignment operators SHOULD be surrounded by a space when statements appear on multiple lines
 -----------------------------------------------------------------------------------------------------

-However, if keyword assignments occur on a single line, where should be no additional spaces.
+However, if keyword assignments occur on a single line there should be no additional spaces.

 Thus this: